department-of-veterans-affairs/va.gov-team/products/health-care/appointments/projects/2024-05-medication-language-update/proposed-language.md

 Include the doses (amounts) you take of *each medication* and how often you take them.

 Tell your provider about these things:
-- Changes in the medications you're taking *or how often you're taking them*
+- Changes in the medications you're taking or how often you're taking them
-- Changes in how your medications affect you
+- Changes in how your medications affect you, _including any new side effects_
-- Allergies or reactions you have to medications (also called adverse drug reactions)
+- _Any allergies or reactions you've had to your current or past medications_
 - Other health care you're receiving from other VA facilities or from providers outside VA

 ## Project Resources